aidnurs/-100DaysOfCode/log.md

 # 100 Days Of Code - Log

+### Day 35: September 10, 2017

+**Today's Progress**: working on Voting app from FCC

+**Thoughts:** I really don't know where to start with this project, tried to start full app from zero, but it's hard.
+Finally decided to do this with clementinejs.

 ### Day 34: September 9, 2017

 **Today's Progress**: finished imagesearch API, started with dynamic web app projects.